How Do I Look

 How Do I Look is a 2006 American documentary directed by Wolfgang Busch.
 The film chronicles ball culture in Harlem and Philadelphia over a ten-year period.

 Overview

-Wolfgang Busch began interviewing subjects from the ball circuit in the mid-1990s and continued filming for a decade.
-How Do I Look documents the ball culture, which began in the 1920s during the Harlem Renaissance, and has since influenced mainstream artists and musicians.
-The film follows several ball "legends" such as Willi Ninja, Kevin UltraOmni, Octavia St. Laurent, Pepper LaBeija and Jose Xtravaganza.
+Wolfgang Busch began interviewing subjects from the ball circuit in 1995 and continued filming for a decade.
+How Do I Look preserves the ball culture, which began in the 1920s during the Harlem Renaissance, and has since influenced mainstream artists and musicians, university students use the film for thesis, community based and not for profit organizations for education and outreach.
+The film follows several ball "legends" such as Willi Ninja, Kevin UltraOmni, Octavia St. Laurent, Pepper LaBeija, Jose Xtravaganza and Carmen Xtravaganza.
 Many of the subjects that are featured in How Do I Look were also featured in the 1990 documentary Paris Is Burning.

 How Do I Look also explores the prejudices members of the ball culture face due to their sexuality and race.
-In a 2005 New York Times article, choreographer Willi Ninja commented about the mainstream society's readiness to embrace facets of ball culture while also rejecting the Ball "children" due to their sexuality:
+In a 2005 New York Times article, choreographer and voguing dance ambassador Willi Ninja commented about the mainstream society's readiness to embrace facets of ball culture while also rejecting the Ball "children" due to their sexuality: